Tate Forcier

-Robert Patrick "Tate" Forcier (/ˈfɔːrsieɪ/ FOR-see-ay; born August 7, 1990) is an American former football quarterback.
-He was a starting quarterback for the 2009 Michigan Wolverines football team ahead of Denard Robinson, and Robinson's backup for the 2010 Michigan Wolverines football team.
+Tate Forcier (/ˈfɔːrsieɪ/ FOR-see-ay; born August 7, 1990) is an American former football player.
+He was the starting quarterback for the 2009 Michigan Wolverines football team ahead of Denard Robinson, and Robinson's backup for the 2010 Michigan Wolverines football team.
 He left the program in January 2011 when head coach Rich Rodriguez was replaced by Brady Hoke.
-He missed the January 1, 2011 Gator Bowl after being ruled academically ineligible and was no longer enrolled at the university when the new term began following the semester break.
+He was no longer enrolled at the university when the new term began following the semester break.
 On February 9, 2011, Forcier announced his transfer to the University of Miami.
 He originally intended to redshirt the 2011 season and play for the Miami Hurricanes football team in the 2012 and 2013 season but instead transferred to San Jose State University to play for the Spartans football team.
-He soon withdrew from the San Jose State football program.
 He then attended training camp with the Hamilton Tiger-Cats of the Canadian Football League.

 Forcier is from a family of quarterbacks with two older brothers who played Pacific-10 Conference football and a father who also played quarterback in college.
 His oldest brother, Jason, played briefly for Michigan before transferring to Stanford University.
 Following in the footsteps of his brothers and father, Forcier has been a quarterback since his Junior PeeWee Pop Warner Football days.

 Youth career

 Forcier began working with athletic training guru Marv Marinovich as a third-grader.
 In 2001, Forcier quarterbacked the Carlsbad Charging Lancers to the four-team National Pop Warner Football Championship at the Disney's Wide World of Sports Complex in Orlando, Florida in the Junior PeeWee division.
 On December 5, Carlsbad defeated the Dorchester (Boston, Massachusetts) 15-12 in the national semifinals.
 Then Carlsbad lost to the Oak Grove Rage (San Jose, California) 34-6 on December 9.

-The youngest and smallest of three quarterback brothers, Tate, whose real name is Robert, acquired his nickname from the movie Little Man Tate.
+Forcier is the youngest and smallest of three quarterback brothers.
 While he was in middle school, the family moved 60 mi from San Diego to San Clemente, after football powerhouse Mater Dei High School, which is Matt Leinart's alma mater, recruited his oldest brother, Jason.
 Meanwhile, the family ran the San Diego Bus and Limousine Company, the family business in San Diego.
-With the parents commuting, Robert was often on his own as the little man of the house.
+With the parents commuting, Tate was often on his own as the little man of the house.
 The lack of academic attention left Tate with poor study skills and, by his sophomore year, he had to enroll at Charter School of San Diego.